Personal Health Device Implementation Guide

 This measurement indicates that the glucose concentration measurement was taken after a meal.

-Measurement Values that are Events or States
+Measurement Values that are sets of Events or States

 PHDs support a measurement value type that indicate a set of states or events, for example, an independent living monitor may be surveilling an elderly patient's room and report its current state 'door closed', 'window closed', 'climate control on', 'patient in room', and 'lights off'.
 The report may have been triggered by an event like 'patient entered room'.
 (There is no such measurement type as a current room state but it illustrates the concept.)
 PHDs have an efficient way to package such reports into a single integer.
 This type of reporting is done when more than one state and/or event can occur simultaneously.
 In order to understand such a report one has to know what the state or event is, and its value.
 States and events are binary.
 A state is either on or off and an event either happens or it doesn't.
 There is no corresponding HL7 data type for this kind of measurement thus the ASN1ToHL7 code system has been developed to express these states and events as codes.
-The V2 binary "Y"/"N" code system is used to express the corresponding values.
+A Boolean is used to express the corresponding values.

-Event and/or state measurements have no primary Observation.value[x] entry and there is no Observation.dataAbsentReason unless the entire measurement has an error, in which case there will be no state of event entries either.
-It is possible for each state or event entry to be unsupported and that will be reported with a Observation.component.dataAbsentReason element.
+Observations following the Phd Bits Enumeration Observation profile have no primary Observation.value[x] entry and there is no Observation.dataAbsentReason unless the entire measurement has an error, in which case there will be no state or event entries either.
+It is possible for each state or event entry to be unsupported and that will be reported with a Observation.dataAbsentReason element.
 Even if every Observation.component entry reports 'unsupported' that does not have the same meaning as the entire measurement being in error.

 Each Observation.component entry will have the following: